 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This historical mystery is a hardcover edition that was published by Minotaur Books on May 27, 2002 and has 288 pages.
+historical mystery that was published by Minotaur Books on May 27, 2002 and has 288 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Rubicon, Last Seen in Massilia

 Eighth * in the Roma Sub Rosa ancient Roman historical mystery series and revolving around Gordianus the Finder and his family in the Rome of 48BC.
 If you’re interested, there is a chronological listing of the Roma Sub Rosa (and the Ancient World prequel) books on my website.